monashmicroimaging/gitbook-fiji-basics/part_2_basic_navigation_in_fiji.md

 ![](/assets/part2/duplicate_partial_image_example.jpg)

 If you want to keep the ROI on your image as an outline, do not click outside the selection in the original image.
 Do click the title bar to make it the active image again.
-To keep the ROI as an outline of the area used in the overlay, go to **Image Overlay Add Selection** \(or use shortcut Ctrl+B\).
+To keep the ROI as an outline of the area used in the overlay, go to **Image -&gt; Overlay -&gt; Add Selection** \(or use shortcut Ctrl+B\).

 ![](/assets/part2/image_overlay_add_selection.jpg)

-To add the second image as an overlay to the original, ensure the original image is the active window then go to **Image Overlay Add Image**.
+To add the second image as an overlay to the original, ensure the original image is the active window then go to **Image -&gt; Overlay -&gt; Add Image**.

 ![](/assets/part2/image_overlay_add_image.jpg)